 Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Underglaze is unique since it can be applied to both greenware and bisqueware.
-However, to choose whether to apply your underglaze to greenware or bisqueware, there are different factors you need to consider.
+However, when deciding whether to apply your underglaze to greenware or bisqueware, several factors should be considered.

-The main difference between applying underglaze on greenware vs bisqueware lies in the absorbency and stability of the clay at these stages.
+The main difference between applying underglaze to greenware and bisqueware lies in the clay’s absorbency and stability at these stages.
 Each clay stage has its own benefits and disadvantages, depending on your goals and the methods you wish to use.
-I’ll delve into the details of both options so you can decide which one suits your needs the best.
+I’ll delve into the details of both options so you can decide which one best suits your needs.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.